ArturLuisOliveira/dblunch-serverless-api/README.md

 -   `ENVIRONMENT=DEVELOPMENT|STAGING|PRODUCTION`

 ## Lambda layers

-For Lambdas to use `node_modules` it needs to have the code injected, differently from non-serverless Node based applications where you only need to import the module.
-This is the purpouse of Lambda Layers, any `node_module` not native from the AWS should be imported manually.
+For Lambda functions to use `node_modules` it needs to have the code injected, it behaves differently from non-serverless Node based applications where you just need to import the module.
+This is one of the uses of Lambda Layers, it allows the reuse of code between Lambdas.
+Any `node_module` that is not default from AWS should be imported manually.

-On deploy each Lambda layer `package.json` needs to be installed, otherwise the Lambdas won't find the modules.
+In the deployment, each Lambda layer must have it's own `package.json` build, otherwise the Lambdas won't find the modules.
+Is also important that it keeps the `my_layer/nodejs` folder structure, otherwise AWS won't be able to read the layer.

 ## App Credentials

-Credential for access after seeding.
+After seeding the default credential is:

 -   `email` test@email.com
 -   `password` test123